Publication Date: June 24, 2021

 Noted novelist and screenwriter, William Goldman, died today at the age of 87.
-Goldman’s first original screenplay was Butch Cassidy and the Sundance Kid (1967) which he followed with some of his best known scripts including The Princess Bride (1973) and Marathon Man (1974), which were novels first.
-One of my favorite Goldman novels is No Way to Treat a Lady (1964) so I’ve chosen that work to share with you.
+Goldman’s first original screenplay was Butch Cassidy and the Sundance Kid (1967) which he followed with some of his well-known scripts that include The Princess Bride (1973) and Marathon Man (1974), which were originally novels.
+One of my favorite Goldman novels is No Way to Treat a Lady (1964), so I’ve chosen that work to share with you.
 If this novel doesn’t appeal to you, look into this very diverse author’s body of work.
 There is something out there perfectly suited for your tastes.

 Publication Date: 1964

-Continue reading No Way to Treat a Lady by William Goldman on
+Continue reading No Way to Treat a Lady by William Goldman